Synthlight/Volcanoids-GMod/README.md

 productionSpeedMultiplier | Default: 1.0<br>Production speed multiplier.
 Smaller is faster. productionCostMultiplier | Default: 1.0<br>Multiplier on the number of required ingredients for recipes.
-Affects both production, research & refinement.<br>A minimum of 1 is enforced for each ingredient. surfaceTravelSpeedMultiplier | Default: 1.0<br>Affects how quickly the ship moves on the surface. i.e. how fast it goes up or down. turretFireRateMultiplier | Default: 1.0<br>Changes the turret rate of fire.
-Make sure they have enough ammo in storage! playerRunSpeedMultiplier | Default: 1.0<br>Modifies the player's run speed.
+Affects both production, research & refinement.<br>A minimum of 1 is enforced for each ingredient. surfaceTravelSpeedMultiplier | Default: 1.0<br>Affects how quickly the ship moves on the surface. i.e. how fast it goes up or down. turretFireRateMultiplier | Default: 1.0<br>Changes the turret's rate of fire.
+Make sure they have enough ammo in storage! playerFireRateMultiplier | Default: 1.0<br>Changes the player's rate of fire.
+You will bleed ammo. playerRunSpeedMultiplier | Default: 1.0<br>Modifies the player's run speed.

 # Requirements